tarasowski/backend/_enchiridion/003_enchiridion-of-testing.md

   return (...)
 ```

+* Think before you act: 1) write the whole logic, 2) Than start with writing the stuff with side-effects (DON'T MIX LOGIC WITH SIDE-EFFECTS)

 * Unit tests exist to test individual units of software functionality.
 A unit is a module, component, or function.
 They’re bits of the program that can work independently of the rest of the program.

 * If you find that it’s hard to write unit tests for your program without mocking lots of other things, that’s a sign that your program is not modular enough.